 The NHGRI remains at the forefront of ensuring that minority scientists and students are equipped to meet the challenges of genome research in the 21st century.
-With support from several Institutes and Centers, the NIH has created the NIH Intramural Center for Genomics and Health Disparities (NICGHD) within the NHGRI Division of Intramural Research, with a mission of advancing research into the role of culture, lifestyle, genetics, and genomics in health disparities
+With support from the NIH Director and several Institutes and Centers, the NIH has created the NIH Intramural Center for Genomics and Health Disparities (NICGHD) within the NHGRI Division of Intramural Research, with a mission of advancing research into the role of culture, lifestyle, genetics, and genomics in health disparities.